 Open post

 2. Other topping ideas: Blueberry, banana and agave syrup.
 Caramelised apple or pear and chopped roasted hazelnuts

-Keyword buckwheat pancakes, recipes
+buckwheat pancakes, recipes

+Open post